Summit: #1 on the TOP500 supercomputers list

 The new TOP500 list is led for the second time by Summit, a US Department of Energy supercomputer capable of performing 200 quadrillion floating-point operations per second.

-Another US-based supercomputer, Lawrence Livermore National Laboratory's Sierra, has overtaken the previous number two, the Chinese National Computing Center's Sunway TaihuLight, putting the US in the top two spots.
+Another US-based supercomputer, Lawrence Livermore National Laboratory's Sierra, maintains its number two position, while the Chinese National Computing Center's Sunway TaihuLight is number three.

 Here are the 25 most powerful machines in the TOP500 list of supercomputers.

 Editor's note: This gallery was first published in February 2016, and it was updated in December 2019 by Brandon Vigliarolo to reflect the current TOP500 supercomputer list.